 OVERVIEW & GOALS OF CULTURES OF THINKING PROJECT

-Three books have documented this work and are useful resources for those interested in developing a culture of thinking: Intellectual Character (Ritchhart, 2002), Making Thinking Visible (Ritchhart, Church, & Morrison, 2011), and Creating Cultures of Thinking (Ritchhart, 2015).
-A fourth book, The Power of Making Thinking Visible, is currently in the works and will capture what we have learned about using thinking routines most effectively as well as sharing many new routines we have developed.
+Four books have documented this work and are useful resources for those interested in developing a culture of thinking: Intellectual Character (Ritchhart, 2002), Making Thinking Visible (Ritchhart, Church, & Morrison, 2011), Creating Cultures of Thinking (Ritchhart, 2015), and The Power of Making Thinking Visible (Ritchhart & Church 2020).
+A fifth book, Cultures of Thinking in Action, is currently in the works and will explore the ten guiding principles that lay a foundation for the creation of a culture of thinking.

 The CoT initiative considers education to be a social and cultural endeavor whose goal is the development of both the individual and the group as effective learners and thinkers able to engage with and adapt to a changing world.
 Within this context, the most important assessment question we can ask ourselves as educators is: Who are our students becoming as thinkers and learners as a result of their time with us?